Auties00/Cobalt/README.md

 - Media

+    > **_IMPORTANT:_**
+    >
+    > The thumbnail for videos and gifs is generated automatically only if ffmpeg is installed on the host machine.
+    >
+    > The length of videos, gifs and audios in seconds is computed automatically only if ffprobe is installed on the host machine.

     To send a media, start by reading the content inside a byte array.
     You might want to read it from a file: